taowen/incremental-html/README.md

 # incremental-html

-Argument HTML with iOS like layout animation and gestures, deliver modern user experience with traditional monolith web server.
+Argument HTML with iOS like layout animation and gestures, deliver modern user experience with multi-page application (MPA).

 Inspired by [[html over the wire]](https://hotwired.dev/) and [similar efforts](https://github.com/taowen/awesome-html), incremental-html adds declarative inline javascript to your server generated HTML.
 You do not need to write a lot of javascript, it is more like declarative annotation of data binding.
 The web page will be as performant, as reactive, as React built app.
 Checkout the demos >>>